theory/pgenv/README.md

 - `current` or `version` tells pgenv to use the currently active version of PostgreSQL
-- `default` tells pgenv to use the default configuration.
+- `default` tells pgenv to use the default configuration;
+- `earliest` and `latest` to indicate respectively the oldest or newest version of PostgreSQL installed.
+As in other commands, these two keywords can be combined with a PostgreSQL major version number to point to the configuration of the earliest/latest version within that major number.

 If no version is explicitly passed to any of the `config` subcommands, the program will work against the currently active version of PostgreSQL.